Office 365 Education Self-Sign up: Technical FAQ

 For students who are under 13, you still need to provision student licenses through the standard student advantage licensing process.

 You can remove a user from your tenant via the standard process in the Microsoft 365 admin center.
-However, if the user is still an active student, faculty or staff with an active email address from your institution, they will be able to rejoin unless you block all students, faculty and staff from joining.
+However, if the user is still an active student, faculty, or staff with an active email address from your institution, they will be able to rejoin unless you block all students, faculty, and staff from joining.

 Overview of Office 365 licensing

-Following are answers to some more licensing questions.
+Following are answers to additional licensing questions.

-We have provided these licenses to you in your Office 365 tenant to make it easier for you to provide this benefit to your students, faculty and staff.
-For schools who allow students, faculty and staff to self-provision you can point them to the sign-in page and after verification they will be automatically assigned one of these licenses.
+We have provided these licenses to you in your Office 365 tenant to make it easier for you to provide this benefit to your students, faculty, and staff.
+For schools who allow students, faculty, and staff to self-provision you can point them to the sign-in page and after verification they will be automatically assigned one of these licenses.
 You can also choose to assign these licenses through your standard processes, through the Microsoft 365 admin center.

 - Should I still see the Office 365 A1 licenses in my tenant if I turned off self-service sign up?